Second Mortgage vs Home Equity Loan

 - Additional debt: A second mortgage adds another layer of debt, potentially stretching your finances if you’re not careful.

 - Variable interest rates (for HELOC): With a HELOC, interest rates can change, leading to unpredictable monthly payments.
+However, you can get a fixed-rate HELOC to make more predictable payments.

 Access Your Home’s Tappable Equity